McAfee Antivirus: 2010 reboot problem

 On April 21, 2010, beginning approximately at 2 PM GMT, an erroneous virus definition file update from McAfee affected millions of computers worldwide running Windows XP Service Pack 3.
 The update resulted in the removal of a Windows system file (svchost.exe) on those machines, causing machines to lose network access and, in some cases, to enter a reboot loop.
 McAfee rectified this by removing and replacing the faulty DAT file, version 5958, with an emergency DAT file (version 5959) and posted a fix for the affected machines in its consumer "KnowledgeBase".

 2012 update issues

 An August 2012 update to McAfee antivirus caused the protection to become turned off and users to lose internet connections.
 McAfee was criticized for not notifying users promptly of the issues when they learned about it.

-Current standing

-Over the years McAfee product reviews have been steadily improving with PCMag rating McAfee+ with 4 stars out of 5,TechAdvisor awarding McAfee security with an Editors' Choice award, and Tom's Guide awarding McAfee+ Premium as a 'Tom's Guide Recommended' product with 4 stars out of 5.